Kerala Board of Public Examination

 Kerala Board of Public Examination is the state level education board of Kerala.
 It is administered by the Government of Kerala.
 The board is responsible for conducting various examinations on the basis of a unified law.
-Its headquarters are located at Pareeksha Bhavan, Poojapura, Thiruvananthapuram.
+Its headquarters are located at Pareeksha Bhavan, Poojappura, Thiruvananthapuram.
+The board is responsible for conducting the Secondary School Leaving Certificate (SSLC), Technical High School Leaving Certificate (THSLC) Examinations in the state of Kerala.

 Affiliations

 There are more than 12,644 schools affiliated to Kerala Board of Public examination out of which 4504 are government schools, 7277 are aided schools and 863 are unaided schools.